 We’ve experienced plenty of pain in the eight years our family has been together; yet, those pains have made way for a depth and richness to my life that would not be possible without these new bonds we have formed.
 I look back now on my previous vanilla existence and wonder how that simplistic path could have filled my time or even my heart as much as the one I follow now.

 The easy path has fewer bumps and detours along it, but my path has forced me to stretch and grow in every area of my life.
-I landed into a life that I would have never previously picked or imagined for myself; but, I am gratified that I have made an unexpected life my own and am finding ways to thrive, even under the pressures of being a stepparent.
+I landed into a life that I would have never previously picked or imagined for myself; but, I am gratified that I have made an unexpected life my own, and I am finding ways to thrive, even under the pressures of being a stepparent.

 If I had a way to go back and tell my younger self about the future, I’m not sure that I would ever steer her directly toward becoming a stepmom.
 Raising someone else’s children is extremely challenging!